top of page

-Since 2017, CFF has managed and executed annual surveys of the sea scallop (Placopecten magellanicus) resource in scallop access areas throughout the Northeast and Mid-Atlantic regions utilizing the HabCam v3 towed-array system.
-This survey is a collaboration between CFF researchers and our fishing industry partners in New Bedford, MA, with input from government resource managers and scientists.
-The primary objective of this annual survey is to document the distribution, survival, and growth of sea scallops to
+Since 2017, CFF has conducted annual surveys of the Atlantic sea scallop (Placopecten magellanicus) population across the Northeast and Mid-Atlantic utilizing the HabCam v3.
+This work is a collaboration between CFF scientists and our fishing industry partners in Fairhaven, Massachusetts, with input from government resource managers.
+The aim of these surveys is to track scallop distribution, survival, and growth to support science-based fisheries management.

 Map showing abundant pre-recruit scallops from our 2020 survey of Georges Bank.